Meet the SVSA Staff

 In her sixth year as the director of the Sun Valley Ski Academy, Jonna Mendes has an impressive background as an athlete and coach.
 A two-time Olympian—at the 1998 Nagano Olympic Games and 2002 Salt Lake City Olympic Games—Jonna was also a four-time National Champion (twice in downhill, twice in giant slalom) and earned a bronze medal in super-G at the 2003 Alpine World Championships in St. Moritz, Switzerland.
 Following her 2006 retirement from the U.S. Ski Team, Jonna honed her coaching skills as a U.S. Ski Team development coach from 2006-10, working with athletes at national and regional projects and competitions.
 In addition to her role as SVSA Program Director, Jonna coaches the U16s with Sun Valley Ski Education Foundation.
 Jonna’s unique perspective and experience as an elite athlete and coach is an asset to the development of our SVSA student-athletes.
 In her free time, Jonna loves chasing her son, Declan, down the mountain and camping with Declan and her husband, Will.

-Johnie Michael joined Community School in 2017 and serves as High Performance Specialist.
-Johnie manages the school's Julia Argyros Training Center at the Ketchum Campus and coordinates strength, conditioning, and sport science services for high school athletes participating in a wide variety of Sun Valley Ski Education Foundation and Community School sports.
+Johnie Michael joined Sun Valley Community School in 2017 and serves as High Performance Specialist.
+Johnie manages the school's Julia Argyros Training Center at Rufus M. Brown Hall and coordinates strength, conditioning, and sport science services for high school athletes participating in a wide variety of Sun Valley Ski Education Foundation and Community School sports.
 In addition, Johnie designs, implements, and monitors all aspects of athletes' yearly plans for athletic development.

 Johnie holds a MS in health and human performance and a BS in health and education and promotion from Oklahoma State University.
 He is also an NSCA Certified Strength & Conditioning Specialist.
 In his free time, he enjoys camping, fishing, skiing, and the outdoors.